webplatform/docs/css/properties/font-variant/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=normal
-|Description=Selects a font that is not a 'small-caps' font.
+|Description=Selects a font that is not a 'small-caps' font, usually the available 'normal' font.
 }}{{CSS Property Value
 |Data Type=small-caps
 |Description=Selects a 'small-caps' font.
+If not small caps variant is available, the browser generates a small caps approximation.
 }}{{CSS Property Value
 |Data Type=inherit
 |Description=Inherits the font-variant setting from its parent.